-The Republic of Fiji is an island country in the South Pacific Ocean about 1,100 nautical miles northeast of New Zealand.
-Above and beyond being a gorgeous place to visit, this is an outstanding area to charter a yacht.
+The Republic of Fiji is an island country in the South Pacific Ocean, about 1,100 nautical miles northeast of New Zealand.
+Above and beyond being a gorgeous place to visit, this is an excellent area to charter a yacht.
 With so many places to see and things to do, we’ve outlined some of our favorite Fiji charter itineraries to share with you.

-To begin, Fiji consists of an archipelago of more than 330 islands and more than 500 islets.
+First, Fiji consists of an archipelago of more than 330 islands and more than 500 islets.
 The most outlying island is Ono-i-Lau.
-In fact, the majority of the total population of 883,483 live on the two major islands, Viti Levu and Vanua Levu.
+The majority of the total population of 883,483 live on the two major islands, Viti Levu and Vanua Levu.
 About three-quarters of Fijians live on Viti Levu’s coasts, either in the capital city of Suva or in smaller urban centers such as Nadi or Lautoka.
 Since the terrain in the interior of Viti Levu is quite rugged, it is sparsely inhabited.

 The beaches in Fiji are so blindingly beautiful that they almost look like a movie set.
-In fact, some of the beaches have been the backdrop to movies such as The Blue Lagoon with actress Brooke Shields and Cast Away with Tom Hanks.
+Some beaches have been the backdrop to movies such as The Blue Lagoon with actress Brooke Shields and Cast Away with Tom Hanks.

 Sample Fiji Charter Itineraries